If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 First of all, imagine a company that offers CRM software.
-How would its persona look like?
+How would its persona look?
 Let’s see the following topic.

 An example of a persona

-Since the company’s early days, he has been worked with spreadsheets to keep track of their customer base, which is growing fast.
+Since the company’s early days, he has been working with spreadsheets to keep track of their customer base, which is growing fast.

 Thus, he realizes that the old method is no longer an efficient tool, and the members of his team are complaining about their difficulties in using spreadsheets.